probmods/probmods2/exercises/process-models.md

 ]
 ~~~~

-A) Write a linking function from your model to the observed response and RT, and infer what *base rate* each subject was likely to have in mind.
+A) Write a linking function from your model to the observed response and RT, and infer the *baseRate* subjects likely have in mind.

 HINT: use the `time` function we defined in class. there should be one `observe` function for the response and one for the RT.
 Remember that the first argument to `observe` must be a *distribution* object.